cinvesrob/Aria/README.txt

 	  $(CXX) $(CFLAGS) $(ARIA_INCLUDE) $< -o $@ $(ARIA_LINK)

+If you run the `make` command in the same directory as this Makefile, then GNU Make will check `program.cpp` for changes, and if newer than `program`, will attempt to build the target program named "program" using this compiler command, based on the expansions of the variables and the target and dependency patterns which match "program" and "program.cpp":

+  c++ -fPIC -g -Wall -I/usr/local/Aria/include program.cpp -o program -L/usr/local/Aria/lib -lAria -lpthread -ldl -lrt

 Refer to the GNU Make manual <http://www.gnu.org/software/make> or other books or documentation about Make to learn more.

 See the ARIA API reference documentation and example programs to get started writing your programs.

 ### Setting variables for ARIA Makefiles ###